 What is Balance of Payments?

-The Balance of Payments is a statement that contains the transactions made by residents of a particular country with the rest of the world for a specific time period.
+The Balance of Payments is a statement that contains the transactions made by residents of a particular country with the rest of the world over a specific time period.
 It is also known as the balance of international payments and if often abbreviated as BOP.
 It summarizes all payments and receipts by firms, individuals, and the government.
 The transactions can be both factor payments and transfer payments.

 Components of BOP